day8/re-frame/README.md

 ## What Problem Does It Solve?

-First we decided to build apps with ClojureScript, then we choose [Reagent], then we had a problem.
+First we decided to build our SPA apps with ClojureScript, then we choose [Reagent], then we had a problem.

 For all its considerable brilliance,  Reagent (+ ReactJS) delivers only the 'V' part of a traditional MVC framework.